-The book Exaholics: Breaking Your Addiction to an Ex Love does a fabulous job explaining why romantic relationships are addictive.
-If you’re searching for tips on how to break your addiction to a toxic relationship, your first step is to understand how love affects your brain chemistry.
+The book Exaholics: Breaking Your Addiction to an Ex Love explains why romantic relationships are addictive.
+Here, you’ll learn how to break your addiction to a toxic relationship.
+The first and most important step is to understand how love affects your brain chemistry.

 “When you fall in love, it sets your limbic system ablaze,” writes Dr Lisa Marie Bobby in Exaholics: Breaking Your Addiction to an Ex.
 “You go through a process that essentially addicts you to another person on a primal level, in parts of your brain that are much deeper and older than your neocortex.
 This isn’t your fault and it doesn’t mean that anything is wrong with you.
 This is what you were built to do.
 But its’ why you feel so powerless to control the feelings you have for your ex.”